chall8908/cli-mastermind/README.md

 Mastermind is designed for flexibility, extensibility, minimal dependencies.

+## My devious plot cannot wait!
+Tell me your secrets!

+If you want to jump right into using Mastermind, head over to the [wiki][wiki].

 ## Flexibility

 Mastermind is written in Ruby and, therefore, provides first-class citizenship